 This vendor failed to deliver a positive experience, and I won’t be ordering from them again.

 Digital Transformations fail when there is a lack of clarity on the business requirements and when delighting the customer is not a priority.
 Take the time to understand the customer’s needs before implementing a solution.

 Why Digital Transformations Initiatives Fail?

 I believe this quote from Dr. Anita Sands, thought leader and Servicenow board member, sums it up nicely, “A mistake many enterprises continue to make about digital transformation is thinking it’s mostly about deploying the latest technologies.
 Yes, that’s a part of it, but it’s also about radical and fundamental changes to every business and operating model.”

-- The awareness that change is required
+- Drive awareness that change is required

-- Effective leadership and organizational change management
+- Establish an organizational change management program